maryamtahhan/thunderbolt/spec-compat.md

 COPY 01-vector-add-cache ./io.triton.cache
 ```

-**Note: you must have exactly one `COPY` instruction in the Dockerfile at the end as only the last layer in produced images is going to be taken into account to obtain the files**
+> NOTE: you must have exactly one `COPY` instruction in the Dockerfile
+  at the end as only the last layer in produced images is going to be
+  taken into account to obtain the files.

 2. Then, build your image via `docker build` command